 Seoul, South Korea’s capital, is a frenetic megacity fueled by approximately 10 million people.
 The Asian city moves at a breakneck speed in all aspects of life, with food being no exception to this pace.

 Locals take breaks from their smart phones to eat popular dishes like fried chicken, bbq and bibimbap.
-Though these dishes have transcended Korea to achieve global popularity, it would be difficult (if not impossible) to find better versions in South Korean megacities like Seoul and Busan.
+Though these dishes have transcended Korea to achieve global popularity, it would be difficult (if not impossible) to find better versions than the food in South Korean megacities like Seoul and Busan.

 But where are the best places to eat in Seoul?
 By best, we don’t mean the most expensive.
 Instead, we’re interested in discovering where Seoul locals eat the best South Korean food.